FridayOrtiz/Friday811.github.io/_posts/2020-07-04-UNKILLABLE.md

 So how do we prove the Internet wrong (for this very specific case)?
 Let's look at what actually makes `init` unkillable.
 I'll spare you how I got here and skip right the point.
 First, we have to define `task_struct`.
-I recommending reading through the [kernel source](https://elixir.bootlin.com/linux/latest/source/include/linux/sched.h#L632), it's not too complex, but the gist is that [`task_struct` holds information about a process](https://stackoverflow.com/a/56538295) for use by the kernel.
+I recommend reading through the [kernel source](https://elixir.bootlin.com/linux/latest/source/include/linux/sched.h#L632), it's not too complex.
+The gist is that [`task_struct` holds information about a process](https://stackoverflow.com/a/56538295) for use by the kernel.

 [Further down](https://elixir.bootlin.com/linux/latest/source/include/linux/sched.h#L925)